Vincit/objection.js/doc/api/model/static-properties.md

 }
 ```

-If true (the default) object attributes (for example jsonb columns) are cloned when `$toDatabaseJson`, `$toJson` or `toJSON` is called.
-If this is set to false, they are not cloned.
+If `true` (the default) object attributes (for example jsonb columns) are cloned when `$toDatabaseJson`, `$toJson` or `toJSON` is called.
+If this is set to `false`, they are not cloned.
 Note that nested `Model` instances inside relations etc. are still effectively cloned, because `$toJson` is called for them recursively, but their jsonb columns, again,
 are not :)

 Usually you don't need to care about this setting, but if you have large object fields (for example large objects in jsonb columns) cloning the data can become slow and play a significant part in your server's performance.
 There's rarely a need to to clone this data, but since it has historically been copied, we cannot change the default behaviour